thaihangchung7/thaihangchung7.github.io/_notes/solidstate.md

 In region $$II$$, $$V(x) = V_{0} $$:

 $$ \frac{d^{2} \psi}{d x^{2}} + \frac{2m}{\hbar^{2}} (E - V_{0}) \psi = 0 $$

-*there appears to be a negative sign absorbed in here... not sure into what though.

 Let $$ \gamma^{2} = \frac{2m}{\hbar^{2}} (V_{0} - E) $$